10 Ways All of These Shortages and Price Hikes Are Saving Me Money

 8. Eat In

-People in Continental Europe love to eat al fresco when the weather is good.
-However, eating takeout has grown in the USA, especially in the wake of the new food delivery revolution.
+Continental European people love to eat al fresco when the weather is good.
+However, eating takeout has grown in the USA, especially after the new food delivery revolution.
 However, eating in can be cheaper than this; all one needs to do is plan meals and buy more groceries.

 9. Switching Subscriptions

 Commenters stated it isn’t worth having several TV subscriptions running concurrently when you may use one more.
-A solution is to keep canceling subscriptions each month until you know there is something you want to see, then renew for the month only.
+A solution is to cancel monthly subscriptions until you know something you want to see, then renew for the month only.

 Related Reading: 18 0f the Best Free Movies Online Sites